How will Barcelona line up in 2019-20? | Goal.com

 Marc-Andre ter Stegen is arguably the best goalkeeper in the world - certainly among those who play the ball out from the back - and there is no doubt whatsoever that he is the first choice for Barcelona this season.

-Jasper Cillessen played brilliantly for the club when called upon and could not displace the German, heading to Valencia this summer with Neto moving the other way.
+Jasper Cillessen played brilliantly for the club when called upon last term but could not displace the German.
+The Dutchman has since moved to Valencia this summer, with Neto moving the other way.

 The Brazilian - who is undergoing surgery on a wrist fracture - will feature in Copa del Rey games when fit but, barring a serious injury to Ter Stegen, will largely get a front row seat on the bench for Barcelona’s campaign.